Ravieroy/WD-Decrypte/README.md

 I do not claim to have written the code for unlocking the WD HDD itself as it has been done by experts already.
 I am merely using the github repo by Sofiane Hamlaou to make the process seamless and fast.
 This should work in all distros if all the dependencies are satisfied beforehand.
 For Debian/Ubuntu and arch-based distros you don't have to worry about dependencies as the script will prompt you to install if anything is missing.

-**For Debian/Ubuntu/Arch-based distros just place the script in your desired folder and execute it.
+**For Debian/Ubuntu/Arch-based distros just run the script.
 It will do the rest**

 Having said that following programs are needed for this to work.